jonathanslenders/python-deployer/docs/pages/interactive_shell.rst

       --version              : Show version information.

 There are several options to start such a shell.
 It can be multi or single threaded, or you can run it as a telnet-server.
-Normally, you just type the following to get the interactive prompt:
+Assuming you made the file also executable using ``chmod +x client.py``, you just type the following to get the interactive prompt:

 ::